-- Digital Piracy Is Evil: Averted, strongly.
+- Digital Piracy Is Okay: In spades.
 Mraz generally supports bootlegs (and often prefers people experience his music live than studio), felt honored when people "couldn't wait until We Sing, We Dance, We Steal Things was officially available that they downloaded the songs beforehand", and allows high-tech recording equipment (audio only) at his concerts.
 Fans making cell-phone videos are also a common sight at his shows.

-- Dream Team: Teamed up with Colbie Caillat, for a song called "Lucky"
+- Dream Team: Teamed up with Colbie Caillat, for the song "Lucky."

 - Fake-Out Fade-Out: Done to glorious effect at the end of "Song for a Friend".

 - Follow Your Heart: See page quote.

 - The Four Chords of Pop: "I'm Yours."

 - Hidden Track: At the end of Four Letter Word, "I'm Coming Over" plays after 20-ish seconds of silence.

 - Improv: He improvises often in concert, and occasionally during recording, which resulted in the song "The Dynamo of Volition."